The $k_{R}$-property of free Abelian topological groups and products of sequential fans: Introduction

 $S_{\omega}=\{a_{0}\}\cup\{a(n, m): n, m\in\omega\}$, where for each $n\in\omega$ the sequence $a(n, m)\rightarrow a_{0}$ as $m\rightarrow\infty$;

 $S_{\omega_{1}}=\{\infty\}\cup\{x(\alpha, n): n\in\omega, \alpha\in\omega_{1}\}$, where for each $\alpha\in\omega_{1}$ the sequence $x(\alpha, n)\rightarrow \infty$ as $n\rightarrow\infty$.

 The paper is organized as follows.
 In Section 2, we introduce the necessary notation and terminologies which are used for the rest of the paper.
-In Section 3, we investigate the $k_{R}$-property of two product of sequential fans.
-First, we show that $S_{\omega_{1}}\times S_{\omega_{1}}$ is not a $k_{R}$-space, which generalizes a well-konwn result of G. Gruenhage and Y. Tanaka.
-Then we show that the assumption of $\mathfrak b>\omega_1$ holds if and only if $S_{\omega}\times S_{\omega_{1}}$ is a $k_{R}$-space if and only if $S_{\omega}\times S_{\omega_{1}}$ is a $k$-space.
+In Section 3, we investigate the $k_{R}$-property of products of sequential fans.
+First, we prove that $S_{\omega_{1}}\times S_{\omega_{1}}$ is not a $k_{R}$-space, which generalizes a well-konwn result of Gruenhage and Tanaka.
+Then we prove that $S_{\omega}\times S_{\omega_{1}}$ is a $k_{R}$-space if and only if $S_{\omega}\times S_{\omega_{1}}$ is a $k$-space if and only if $\mathfrak b>\omega_1$.
 Furthermore, we discuss the topological properties of some class of spaces with the $k_{R}$-property under the assumption of $\mathfrak b\leq\omega_1$.
 Section 4 is devoted to the study of the $k_{R}$-property of free Abelian topological groups.
 The main theorems in this section generalizes some results in \cite{LL2016} and \cite{Y1993}.
-In section 5, we pose some interesting questions about $k_{R}$-spaces which are still unknown for us.
+In section 5, we pose some questions about $k_{R}$-spaces.